litian96/TERM/README.md

  TERM is not only competitive with existing solutions tailored to these individual problems, but can also enable entirely new applications, such as simultaneously addressing outliers and promoting fairness.

-## Get Started
+## Getting started

 ### Dependencies

 As we apply TERM to a diverse set of real-world applications, the dependencies for different applications can be different.

-* If we mention that the code is based on other public codebases, you will need to follow the same setup of those codebases.
+* if we mention that the code is based on other public codebases, you will need to follow the same setup of those codebases.
-* Otherwise, need the following dependencies (the latest versions will work):
+* otherwise, need the following dependencies (the latest versions will work):
 	* python3
 	* sklearn
 	* numpy